OceanParcels/plasticparcels/paper/paper.md

 Ensure that you have updated `settings.txt` with the required directories and filenames.

 # Usage Examples
+The `PlasticParcels` github repository provides several useful tutorials.
+Here, we briefly demonstrate how `PlasticParcels` can be used for a microplastic dispersal simulation in the Mediterranean Sea.

 Dispersal of plastic in the Mediterranean? <mark> Include as an example, `PlasticParcels_Mediterranean_example.ipynb`? </mark>

 2 plots - a) dispersal pathways b) heatmap/concentrations